Sanku-1/online-store/README.md

 ## Description of the Project

-This application allws a user to view a list of products provided via csv, and add them to a shopping cart based on their selections for a final check out/purchase.
+This application allows a user to view a list of products provided via csv, and add them to a shopping cart based on their selections for a final check out/purchase.

 ## User Stories
 - As a business owner, I want to be able to input my product inventory, so that users can view what is for sale.